magento/magento2/app/code/Magento/AdminAdobeIms/README.md

 Here the existens of the `AdobeAccessToken` and `AdobeReAuthToken` will be checked.
 The reauth_token will be used to call the AdobeIms validateToken Endpoint.

-When this call is successfull, the form will be submitted, otherwise we update the Message of the thrown `AuthenticationException` to return a matching error message, done by the `Magento/AdminAdobeIms/Plugin/PerformIdentityCheckMessagePlugin.php` Plugin.
+When this call is successful, the form will be submitted, otherwise we update the Message of the thrown `AuthenticationException` to return a matching error message, done by the `Magento/AdminAdobeIms/Plugin/PerformIdentityCheckMessagePlugin.php` Plugin.